 A strength of New York University is the active engagement of our scholarly community in a global world.
 As such, NYU’s community is enriched by individuals reflecting diverse sociocultural identities, perspectives, and experiences.
 NYU recognizes the value of a diverse community in supporting an intellectually challenging and inclusive educational environment.

-To that end, the NYU Center for Data Science (CDS) is partnering with the National Society of Black Physicists (NSBP) to offer the NYU CDS Undergraduate Research Program (CURP).
-It is a research mentorship program designed for a diverse group of undergraduate students who have completed at least two years of university-level courses and would like to conduct research in data science.
-The objectives of the CURP are to provide meaningful research opportunities to talented students who are interested in the field of data science, an opportunity to develop the necessary skills and knowledge to participate in successful research collaborations, and a community of academic peers and world renowned faculty mentors who can advise, encourage, and support them.
+CURP is a research mentorship program designed for a diverse group of undergraduate students who have completed at least two years of university-level courses and would like to conduct research in data science.
+The objectives of CURP are to provide meaningful research opportunities to talented students as well as the opportunity to develop the necessary skills and knowledge to participate in successful research collaborations, and integrate a community of academic peers and world-renowned faculty mentors who can advise, encourage, and support them.
 This is currently an online program, hence students can participate from anywhere in the country.

 Julia Kempe Director, Center for Data Science